paxdotdev/pax/lab-journal-zb.md

 The first will be to perform properties computation, and it will recurse via `get_adopted_children` and `get_template_children`.

-The second pass will be a rendering pass, which will recurse by `get_rendering_children`
+The second pass will be a rendering pass, which will recurse by `get_instance_children`